damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 Thanks to <a href="https://github.com/SapientGuardian">Noah Potash</a> for creating this example and adding his code to this code base.

-The Entity Framework MySQL package can be download using the NuGet package <a href="https://www.nuget.org/packages/SapientGuardian.EntityFrameworkCore.MySql/">SapientGuardian.EntityFrameworkCore.MySql</a>.
+The Entity Framework MySQL package can be downloaded using the NuGet package <a href="https://www.nuget.org/packages/SapientGuardian.EntityFrameworkCore.MySql/">SapientGuardian.EntityFrameworkCore.MySql</a>.
 At present no official provider from MySQL exists for Entity Framework Core which can be used in a ASP.NET Core application.

 This package can be added to the project.json file.
 ```csharp